tanjazlender/MicrobiomePrime/README.md

 ## Outputs
 MicrobiomePrime outputs a main results table, and multiple tables with the information about detected sequence IDs.

-Table 6: Explanation of column names in the main results table.
+Table 6: Description of column names in the main results table.
 The final output table can be found in folder path: ‘MicrobiomePrime/out/{Source}/sens{kmer_sensitivity_cutoff}_spec{kmer_specificity_cutoff}/final_table/’.
 | **Column name**                      | **Definition**                                                                                                    | **Example**                                                                                     |
 |--------------------------------------|-------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|
 | **PP_ID**                            | The identifier (name) of a primer pair.                                                                            | Anatids101Fw:Anatids117Rv                                                                       |